jankowtf/reactr/README.md

 ```
 ## Overview

-The package aims at contributing to *Reactive Programming* or *Reactivity* in R. It allows to specify *reactive objects**, i.e. objects that are linked a way that if one object changes, all objects referencing that object are updated as well.
+The package aims at contributing to *Reactive Programming* or *Reactivity* in R.

+It allows to specify **reactive objects**, i.e. objects that are linked a way that facilitates the automatic propagation of object state changes: if one object changes, all objects referencing that object are updated as well.

+### Aknowledgements

 The implementation is greatly inspired by and is to a large extend very similar to that implemented by the [shiny](http://shiny.rstudio.com) framework.

 It is a declared goal of this package to re-use as much of the existing functionality provided by shiny and to make its reactive objects as compatible as possible to those used by shiny.

-### Quick Example 1: setReactiveS3()
+### Quick example 1: setReactiveS3()

 Note that we set `verbose = TRUE` to enable the display of status messages that help understand what's going on.